Skip to main content

 • If you need to send a resume or any documentation, samples, or whatever they require, ensure you spent enough time working on them to make them personal, free of spelling mistakes, and appropriate for the position you are applying for.

-The application is the first contact you make with your employer, and you often won't get a second chance at this.
 Although there are companies that allow job applications every 6 months or so, it's not something you want to blow away on the first shot.
 Even if you are not entirely sure your resume is written in the best way, spending more time working on it might give you ideas regarding how to improve it.

 4. Select the best fit

 In the end, you might find yourself in a situation where you have several offers, but you need a second pair of hands and 48 hours per day to work on all of them.
-That's the time you will have to choose.
-I suggest selecting the job that fits a more significant number of criteria you have initially defined for yourself.
-If you have to choose between a pleasant position for a lower salary and a higher-paid job that is hard to bear, here is a question of priorities.

-I would personally take the one I'm enjoying, but if money is such a huge factor, it might be an option to consider working temporarily on the difficult one.
-However, I recommend working such jobs for a short time as involving in something you dislike could affect you negatively and lead to stress and all kinds of diseases.
+However, I recommend working such jobs for a short time as being involved in something you dislike could affect you negatively and lead to stress and all kinds of diseases.
 And health is worth more than any job.

 Thanks for reading!
-See you later!
+See you in my next post!

 Comments